 Provider participation in the Louisiana Medicaid program is voluntary.
-In order to participate in the Medicaid program, a provider must:
+In order to participate in the Medicaid program as a PACE provider, the PACE provider must:

 - 1. Meet all of the requirements, including Adult Day Health Care (ADHC) licensure, as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - 2.
-Agree to abide by all rules, regulations, policies and procedures established by the Centers for Medicare and Medicaid Services (CMS), LDH and other state agencies if applicable; and - 3.
+Acquire a Home and Community-Based Services (HCBS) license under the Personal Care Attendant (PCA) module, if the PACE provider uses their own staff to provide PCA services to PACE beneficiaries; - 3.
+Agree to abide by all rules, regulations, policies and procedures established by the Centers for Medicare and Medicaid Services (CMS), LDH and other state agencies if applicable; and - 4.
 Comply with all of the terms and conditions for Medicaid enrollment.